LEARNING THE GTPS WAY

 All schools have a duty to publish their Equality Objectives and make available quantitative equality information.

-To meet the requirements and best communicate this information to our local community we have made available our Single Equality Statement that includes our current actions plans (see policy page for morefull document).
+To meet the requirements and best communicate this information to our local community we have combined all elements required under the Equality Act 2010 within our Single Equality Scheme.
+This includes our current actions plan which covers all equality strands, including curriculum access (see policy page for full document).